Want to write for HG101? Hooray! Please read the below.

 Picking a Topic:

 You also must cover all of the console and computer versions.
 You should definitely compare specifics between arcade and console ports on all systems, and find out if there’s any difference between regions.
 This is easy for 8/16-bit games, where you just need to download the ROMs, but grows more difficult for other platforms.
 You probably don’t need to go into much detail between the differences of most Xbox/PS2/GC games, because they’re probably very similar, and if not, you can trust most professional sites for the differences.
-But definitely try to compare between PSOne and Saturn versions.
-Emulators for these platforms have near 100% compatability, so you should be able to check for yourself.
+But definitely try to compare between PS1 and Saturn versions.
+Emulators for these platforms have near 100% compatibility, so you should be able to check for yourself.
 If you hear about some things changed between Japanese and English versions, try to confirm it yourself, don’t parrot what people say unless you either do the research or there are a lot of people backing it up.
 Ask on the HG101 forums if you’re unsure.

 For many older games, you need to cover all of the home computer ports too, including the Amstrad, Amiga, Spectrum ZX, IBM PC, and so forth.

 Also, try to keep in mind topics that would be interesting to other readers.
 Just because you have an obsessive knowledge of video games based on Japanese quiz shows doesn’t mean other people care about them.
-And if you’re really passionate about super obscure topics like this, you need to be able to make them relevant and make the reader understand why they should care.
+If you’re really passionate about super obscure topics like this, you need to be able to make them relevant and make the reader understand why they should care.

 Pitching a Topic: